-Conflict involving two or more countries can certainly be resolved through mediation and in fact, costs and time savings are of particular relevance in such cases.
-Where the case has an international aspect or concerns the relocation of children however, the legal complexity means it is crucial to take independent legal advice both before and during mediation.
+Conflict involving two or more countries can certainly be resolved through mediation.
+In fact, costs and time savings are of particular relevance in such cases.
+Where the case has an international aspect or concerns the relocation of children, however, the legal complexity means it is crucial to take independent legal advice both before and during mediation.

-Contact us at [email protected] for advice on how mediation can be used to assist settlement within your family law dispute.
+Contact us at email@example.com for advice on how mediation can assist settlement within your family law dispute.

 For a step-by-step guide to family mediation, visit the Family Mediators Association website.